Calculatorbudy Official Logo

 Economics (Rate of Change)

-In economics, slope represents the "marginal" rate of change.
-For example, in a cost function graph, the slope represents the Marginal Cost—the cost of producing one additional unit of a product.
-In a demand curve, the slope indicates how consumer demand drops as prices rise (elasticity).
+In economics, slope represents the marginal rate of change.
+For example, in a cost function graph, the slope represents the Marginal Cost, which is the cost of producing one additional unit of a product.
+In a demand curve, the slope indicates how consumer demand drops as prices rise.

 Physics (Velocity and Acceleration)